iceproo/RenameVideo/README.md

  - The python program should be stored in the same folder as "ListOfNames.csv".

 For best functionality:
- - wait at least one second before saying name to camera.
+ - wait at least one second before saying name to camera while recording.
  - Add potential names to "ListOfNames.csv" for better name-recognition